 The selling process – Holmes Property Sales

 A reputable estate agent will have your best interests at heart and will advise you on the realistic sales price and ways in which you can increase the saleability of your property.
-Holmes Property Sales S.L., the longest established agent in Sotogrande, is a specialist in Sotogrande and the surrounding area and will provide you with impartial professional advice.
+Holmes Property Sales S.L, is the longest established agent in Sotogrande, a specialist in Sotogrande and the surrounding area and will provide you with impartial professional advice.
 Once you choose to sell with Holmes Property Sales, your property will receive excellent exposure both locally and internationally through our network of reputable agents.

 Complementing this network of agents, is our association with the LPA (The Leading Property Agents in Spain) of which Holmes Property Sales, S.L. is a founder member.
 Through the LPA you can rest assured that your property will be properly represented among the best agents in Sotogrande and on the Costa del Sol.

 In addition, your property will receive exposure on our website and through our local and international marketing in sales-proven newspapers and magazines

 We at Holmes Sotogrande take great care in arriving at the price your property should be put at.
 We realise that a property is a very important part of anyone’s assets, and for this reason, we will normally not provide the vendor with a sales price until we have seen the property and carried out the necessary price comparisons with other similar properties,

 The main actions to help sell your property are:

 Viewings– As most purchasers are in town for short periods and many times visit an agent’s office without appointments but yet expect to view properties at short notice it is of vital importance to facilitate access.
 This will guarantee the best exposure of your property to all qualified clients.
 If a repair is small, do it.
 Otherwise, the purchaser will always use this as an objection to rationalise his low offer.
 Remember showing the property in a clean, tidy and well-maintained manner may cost you less than the discount you may need to give to the purchaser.